uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 These pixels can each show a different colour, and because they are so small we don't see the individual pixels on a screen – instead we see them blend together into an image.
 If you look very, very closely at a computer or TV screen (especially older ones) then you might be able to see these individual pixels.

-The digits stored in the computer tell each of these pixels what colour they should be and when they should change colour, which means computers can turn a bunch of random looking binary digits into all the beautiful images we see on our screens.
+The digits stored in the computer tell each of these pixels what colour they should be and when they should change colour, which means computers can turn a bunch of random looking binary digits (bits) into all the beautiful images we see on our screens.

 There are many different methods we can use to convert images into digital data and back again.
 The method we choose depends on what type of images the data needs to be converted into.